klange/bim/README.md

 ## License

-Bim is primarily distributed under the ISC license.
-In ToaruOS, it is under the NCSA license.
-The terms are nearly identical from a legal standpoint.
+Bim is released under the terms of the ISC license, which is a simple BSD-style license.
+See [LICENSE](LICENSE) for details.

 ## Development